Surface Roots: Unsightly and Unsafe!

 Smart Tree Selection

-If the soil is compact or clay soil, the tree will inevitably have some surface roots.
+If the soil is compacted or clay-based, the tree will inevitably have some surface roots.
 That being said, some trees are far more likely to develop surface roots than others.
 These trees have inherently shallow root systems and are more likely to pose a problem in your landscape.
 Avoid planting well-known surface rooters, such as:

 Consider Smaller Trees